The-OpenROAD-Project/ORAssistant/README.md

 ## Architecture Overview

-Currently, documentation from OpenROAD and OpenROAD-flow-scripts is chunked recursively and embedded into FAISS Vector Databases.
+OpenROAD manpages, OpenROAD documentation and OpenROAD-flow-scripts documentation is chunked and embedded into FAISS Vector Databases.

+Currently, there are three seperate retrievers, each for answering queries about
+1. OR/ORFS installation
+2. OR tools and commands
+3. General information

+The retrievers act a seperate tools and can be accessed by the LLM's tool-calling capabilities.

+Upon recieveing a query,

 Documents are first retrieved from the vectorstore using a hybrid retriever, combining vector and semantic search methods.
 These retrieved documents undergo reranking using a cross-encoder reranker model.